alces-software/flight-appliance-docs/docs/source/getting-started/environment-usage/using-openfoam-with-alces-flight-compute.rst

     alces gridware install volatile/apps/paraview/4.3.1

-.. note:: If your Alces Flight Compute environment has large compute node instance types, it is typically better to perform installation and compiling from one of the compute hosts
+.. note:: If your Alces Flight Compute environment has large compute node instance types, it is typically better to perform installation and compiling from one of the compute hosts.

 Running OpenFOAM
 ----------------